 The Accreditation Council on Optometric Education’s (ACOE) accreditation process includes an evaluation site visit conducted at the program site prior to granting an accreditation status.

 The ACOE’s Calendar of Upcoming site visits is updated periodically.

 ACOE's accreditation process includes the consideration of complaints and third-party comments about accredited programs.
 Policies and procedures regarding both are explained more fully in the Policy and Procedure Manual which is available on the Resources and Directories of Programs page.

-Complaints Against Programs Related to ACOE Standards and/or Procedures
+Complaints Against Programs Related to ACOE Standards, Policies, and/or Procedures

 The Council will not intervene on behalf of individuals or act as a court of appeal for individuals in any matters.

-The ACOE Executive Committee, which is composed of the ACOE Chair, Vice-Chair and Director, will evaluate the complaint and determine relevancy to the ACOE Standards and/or procedures.
+The ACOE's complaint review committee, which is composed of the ACOE Chair, the ACOE Vice-Chair, an ACOE Public Member, and the Director, will evaluate the complaint and determine relevancy to the ACOE Standards, Policies, and/or Procedures.
 If it is determined that no investigation is warranted, the complainant shall be so informed.

 Upon receipt of a relevant complaint, the Council will forward within twenty (20) business days a copy to the chief executive officer of the program for response.
 The program will have twenty (20) business-days to respond to the complaint and to provide all information it would like considered.
 If an evaluation visit is scheduled to begin within ninety (90) days of the receipt of the complaint, then the Council will also refer the complaint to the chair of the evaluation visit team visiting the program for investigation and action during the regular course of the evaluation visit process.